macntouch/racktables-stuff/README.md

 racktables-stuff
 ================

-A small plugin for Racktables.org v0.20.7 only tested by me.
+A small plugin for Racktables.org, only tested by me.

+Tested versions 0.20.7, 0.20.8

 # Installation